atomone-hub/genesis/README.md

  - [ ] Complete the CONSTITUTION w/ all known functionality
  - [ ] Reconcile this README with CONSTITUTION
+ - [ ] Incorporate the "Constitutional Majority" in the Constitution.
+ - [ ] Check for consistency w/ Decentralists DAO governance roadmap.
  - [ ] XXX